WeDoTDD/reactjs-fullstack-tdd-kata/README.md

 ## Description
 This Kata is set up initially to stretch your skills by working with React Hooks and GraphQL.

-Of course, if you don't like React Hooks, you forked it, so use whatever you want (React Classes, Koa, express, Hapi, whatever suites your fancy).
-Just note that the [isolate-components](https://github.com/davidmfoley/isolate-components) library which is setup in this repo, is for testing React Hooks specifically.
+If you prefer something other than GraphQL, well you forked it, do whatever you want!

 ## Tests